-You will be travelling along the Georgian Military Road.
-It cuts right through the Caucasus and take you all the way to Kazbegi.
+You will be travelling along the Georgian Military Road, described in the 1914 edition of the Baedeker travel guide as “one of the most beautiful mountain roads in the world'”.
+It cuts right through the Caucasus and takes you all the way to Kazbegi.
 Don’t worry about the ongoing conflicts in some regions, you won’t notice a thing.
 Just make sure you don’t divert from the road and cross into the semi-autonomous South Ossetian.
-It might be a very long coffee break.
+It might get a very long coffee break.

 About an hour of drive from Tbilisi you will reach Mtshketa.
 It’s one of the oldest cities in Georgia and an UNESCO world heritage site.
 The town gravitates around the beautiful Svetitskhoveli Cathedral, which looks more like a fortress than a church.
-Get lost in the small alleys and have coffee with a local.
+Get lost in the alleys, buy some home made candy, and have coffee with the locals.

-Fascinating monochromatic shades of grey and green make up the city atmosphere.
+Monochromatic shades of grey and green make up the city atmosphere.
 The piazza in the city center reminds me of a Salvador Dalí painting.
 Surreal and mystic, but welcoming in the same time.
 And the small market sell you home made food and candy.
-What else can you ask for?
+What more can you ask for?

 Half way you’ll pass the Ananuri Lake.
 Make a stop at the old fortress complex at side of the road for a nice view.
 And don’t miss the inscription at the side of the church.
 Georgian letters are unique in their appearance and their exact origin has never been established.
 It’s said to be one of the hardest language in the world to learn.
 I don’t doubt it.